 I spent three very intense days in Pistoia.
 I strolled around and wandered through all its streets, visited her churches, tasted her typical products and eventually started to feel a little at home.
 The city is small, man-made, in the old town you walk on foot, there are few cars and many locals are equipped with bicycles.
 So I found myself in a perfect dimension and from the very first moment I stepped into the city (despite the shower that welcomed me) I started exploring to look for the most picturesque places in Pistoia.

 San Giovanni Fuorcivitas Church’s Facade

-One of the main features of Pistoia is the architecture of its “zebra-ish churches” (the term used for the first time by Pistoia architect Giovanni Michelucci in 1992) for the recurrent white-black bicromio present on the facades.
+One of the main features of Pistoia is the architecture of its “zebra-ish churches“ (the term used for the first time by Pistoia architect Giovanni Michelucci in 1992) for the recurrent white-black bicromio present on the facades (as well as in many urban details).
 The most spectacular of these is the Romanesque church of San Giovanni Fuorcivitas: its side facade gives a perfect background to snap a shot to people walking by.